-- This outcome is intended to apply to all care and services, regardless of the service type or setting. - It is intended that Action 3.2.5 align with any requirements regarding the use of restrictive practices in the legislation when this is settled.
+- This outcome is intended to apply to all care and services where a provider is subject to the Quality Standards, regardless of the service type or setting. - It is intended that Action 3.2.7 align with any requirements regarding the use of restrictive practices in the legislation when this is settled.